NoraYUuu/tp/docs/UserGuide.md

 ## 5 FAQ

+**Q**: Where is my data saved?<br>
+**A**: When our app is first opened, it will create a folder named data in the same folder where the `tutassistor.jar` file is located.
+This folder contains a file called `tutassistor.json` which contains all the details of your students and classes.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TutAssistor home folder.<br>